vivekpandya/homecare_react/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`

+install the dependencies make sure you have installed node v 18 or above
 ### `npm start`

 Runs the app in the development mode.\